- The Windows error reporting service is enabled by default on Windows PCs.

 - Tap ‘OK’ to effect changes.

-- To confirm that the Windows error reporting service has been disabled, go to Security and Maintenance.
-Check the comment on report problem to see if it reads on or off.
+To confirm that the Windows error reporting service has been disabled, go to Security and Maintenance.
+Check the comment on the report problem to see if it reads on or off.

 It’s quite simple to disable and enable Windows 10 error reporting service anytime.
 And understanding how to use the Registry Editor or finder makes everything much simpler.